embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make tsa38x_defconfig all

+ ### tsa38x_usbprod_defconfig
+* Supports TS-7840 devices
+* Generates a tarball for use on a USB drive to boot the device, run a script named `blast.sh` from the drive to write and verify or capture images from the device media.
+See the respective product manual for information on this Production Mechanism.

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make tsa38x_usbprod_defconfig all
+This outputs a tarball to `buildroot/output/images/tsa38x-usb-production-rootfs-${DATESTAMP}.tar.xz` intended to be written to a USB drive with one partition which is formatted either `ext2`, `ext3`, `ext4`, or `FAT32 (including vfat)` with an MBR or GPT partition table.

 ### tsimx28_usbprod_defconfig
 * Image Replication tool for TS-7670 and TS-7400-V2 device